vidalouiswang/Arduino_ESP32_Websocket/README.md

 Before I made this lib, I had used another two libs you could find on github(most stars) for days, they both did very good job.

-But connecting speed of the first one it will take 1700 ~ 1900 ms, it should be 90 ~ 110 ms(test at same time to same server).
+But connecting speed of the first one it will take 1700 ~ 1900 ms(handshake), it should be 90 ~ 110 ms(test at same time to same server).

 Another one has memory leak when act a server(I try to fix it but couldn't find reason).